AgaMiko/plastic-object-detection/content/post/01-introduction/index.md

 draft: false

 image:
   caption: 'Waste is everywhere.
-Let's do something about it.'
+Lets do something about it.'
   focal_point: "Center"
   placement: 2
   preview_only: false